-Often a beginning writer knows that a colon is used with lists, but so many are just not aware of other times it should is used.
+Often, a beginning writer knows that a colon is used with lists, but so many are just not aware of other times it should be used.

 - I bought quite a few items at our local store: milk, bread, fruit, and eggs.

 - I am really enjoying this semester’s classes: English 121, History 225, and Psychology 101.

 Do you notice that in the above sentences, an independent clause is preceding the colon?
 In our following sentence examples, we can’t find an independent clause, so it would be incorrect to use a colon:

 - Not correct: I bought quite a few items at our local store such as: milk, bread, fruit, and eggs.